Agoric/documentation/main/guides/ertp/README.md

 is Agoric's token standard for transferring tokens and other digital assets in JavaScript.
 Using the [ERTP API](/reference/ertp-api/), you can easily create and use digital assets, all of which are transferred exactly the same way and with exactly the same security properties.

+## Object Capabilities

 ERTP uses [OCaps (object capabilities)](../../glossary/#object-capabilities) to enforce access control.
 In an Ocaps system, there aren't any